 Now cars have plenty of electronic systems: tire pressure monitors, wireless hotspots, Bluetooth connections, Internet access, mobile hotspots and so on.
 The systems also offer new customization possibilities.
 Tesla, for example, installed an over-the-air software update for drivers who didn't like the rabbit-like acceleration of the Roadster.
 The update decreased the receptivity of algorithm and allowed drivers to operate the car in the traffic easier.

 Of course, one of the primary goals of the connected car is to avoid accidents.
-In a recent study of about 3 000 vehicles equipped with a variety of sensors monitoring everything from road conditions, speed and acceleration, and location, around 400 vehicles recorded and warned the driver of an coming crash that was avoided.
-The ability to monitor other vehicles and provide this type of feedback to the driver goes far above the familiar cameras or vehicle blind-spot sensors.
+In a recent study of about 3 000 vehicles equipped with a variety of sensors monitoring everything from road conditions, speed, and acceleration, and location, around 400 vehicles recorded and warned the driver of a coming crash that was avoided.
+The ability to monitor vehicles and provide this type of feedback to the driver goes far above the familiar cameras or vehicle blind-spot sensors.

 Environmentalists hope that connected cars could optimize fuel efficiency by choosing the shortest routes, adjusting vehicle speed with wind velocity.
 Although, it isn’t quite a solution to a potential energy crisis just yet.

-Releasing quality software faster, within the increasingly complex IoT and connected car market requires automation and focused technical solutions.
+Releasing quality software faster, within the increasingly complex IoT and connected car market requires automation and focused technology solutions.
 Archer Software is a recognized provider of embedded software solutions for connected cars.

-Additionally, we have a broad base of expertise in developing mobile applications for Android, iOS, Windows Phone and Blackberry, including geolocation and geopositioning services.
-You can learn more about our work with connected cars on our Automotive page.
+Additionally, we have a broad base of expertise in developing mobile applications for Android, iOS, including geolocation and geopositioning services.
+You can learn more about our work with connected cars at Automotive custom software development.